bloom-works/discovery-playbook/sections/define.md

 The difficulty of reaching participants and how you connect with them will drive the time, effort, and budget you need for recruitment.
 Getting participants scheduled can take time, and require approvals and follow-ups.
 That's especially true if you can't connect with them directly.
 Consider the drop-out and take-up rate you expect for your population when setting timelines.
 It can also be helpful to create contingency plans ahead of time in case you aren’t able to get the number of participants you need.
 Build all these considerations and potential blockers into project timelines.

 It's helpful to assign 1 to 2 team members to manage your participant logistics.
-That includes monitoring:
+That includes monitoring these things:
-- recruitment,
+- Recruitment
-- participation,
+- Participation
-- communication,
+- Communication
-- scheduling,
+- Scheduling
-- sending out compensation, and
+- Sending out compensation
-- any follow ups.
+- Any follow-ups

 These team members will also need to juggle the team’s schedules to make sure everyone has an opportunity to participate.